gbdb71/MusicalSacrifice/README.md

 Copyright
 ---------

-Copyright (c) 2016 Jason Hutchens.
+Copyright (c) 2016 RocketHands.
 See UNLICENSE for further details.